"I will give you the keys of the kingdom of heaven,

 And I also say to you that you are Peter, and on this rock I will build My Eklesia/Called-Out Ones, and the gates of Hades shall not prevail against it.

-And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven'".
+And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven'", Matthew 16'13-19.

 - Peter's answer to the Lord's question ("You are the Christ, the Son of the living God") was revealed to him by the Father.

-- Jesus promised to give Peter "keys" (for a spiritual purpose).
+- Jesus promised to give Peter "the keys of the Kingdom of Heaven".

-- The keys would carry heavenly authority (to open spiritual "doors").
+- The keys would carry the Lord's authority and power.

-Peter and the Disciples would not have understood much about what Jesus was saying or the implications.
+At the time of this conversation, Peter and the Disciples could not have understood much about what Jesus was saying or the implications.